NNLP-IL/Blog/README.md

 Welcome to our NLP Blog!

-## The official blog of Israel's National NLP Blog.
+## The official blog of Israel's National NLP Program.
-In this blog you can find:
-* New Inventions
-* Index to the current tools
-* More incredible news of NLP in Hebrew

 ## Site URL
 https://nnlp-il.github.io/Blog/